common with all Parish Churches, All Saints in constant need of restoration.

 the present church building dates back to the 1300's, structural changes took

 place in the 19th century under the influence of Rev Thomas Massey, rector for

 was something of an eccentric with a penchant for building.

 was responsible for the construction of

-'Masseys Folly', just across the road from the Church, the building we now use as the Village Hall.
+Folly', just across the road from the Church, the building which once housed the Village School and the Village Hall.

 Massey died in 1919, before the building was completed, he is buried alongside

 his wife, near the Church door, their graves marked with Celtic crosses

 Not normally visible to visitors is the stained glass window in the vestry designed by village

 resident Hugh Powell, who moved to Farringdon in 1958.
 His work repairing bomb